 Amtrak and Via Rail do not have nearly

-enough equipment to meet the demand.
+enough equipment or funding to meet the demand.

 Even if you plan to use a travel counsellor who is knowledgeable about rail travel, research your choices and alternatives before beginning the booking process.